knightedcodemonkey/duel/README.md

 The available options are limited, because you should define most of them inside your project's `tsconfig.json` file.

 - `--project, -p` The path to the project's configuration file.
 Defaults to `tsconfig.json`.
 - `--pkg-dir, -k` The directory to start looking for a package.json file.
-Defaults to the cwd.
+Defaults to `--project` dir.
 - `--modules, -m` Transform module globals for dual build target.
 Defaults to false.
 - `--dirs, -d` Outputs both builds to directories inside of `outDir`.
 Defaults to `false`.